kumc-bmi/AKI_CDM/README.md

   - **download** the [AKI_CDM] repository as a .zip file, unzip and save folder as `path-to-dir/AKI_CDM`
   *OR*
   - **clone** [AKI_CDM] repository (using [git command]):
-      i) navigate to the location `path-to-dir` where you want to save the repository locally and
+      i) navigate to the local directory `path-to-dir` where you want to save the project repository and
-      type command line: `cd <path-to-dir>`
+      type command line: `$ cd <path-to-dir>`
-      ii) clone the AKI_CDM repository by typing command line: `git clone https://github.com/kumc-bmi/AKI_CDM`
+      ii) clone the AKI_CDM repository by typing command line: `$ git clone https://github.com/kumc-bmi/AKI_CDM`

 2. Prepare configeration file `config.csv` and save alongside the AKI_CDM project folder